manimaul/xio/int-tests/README.md

 # Containerized Tests

-The following tests are integration tests meant to be run in Docker container(s).
+The following "Containerized Tests" are integration tests meant to be run in Docker container(s).
+"Containerized Tests" are a part of the CI/CD pipeline run periodically on controlled hardware for benchmarking purposes.

 * proxy_load_tests.py